STEP 1: Find Your Counselor > STEP 2: Schedule an Appointment > STEP 3: Experience Life Change

 My previous careers were in public relations, promotional marketing and the fitness industry.
 During these jobs, I was only able to create surface level connections with people, but I knew that I wanted to truly know them on a deeper level.
 I would find myself sitting in big board meetings in front of an executive president of a company and think to myself, I wonder how he’s doing?

-Even in my own journey with going to therapy, I found myself admiring my therapists and their brilliant ability to sit with me and ask me difficult questions about myself that I had never thought about.
-Now, two years into my Clinical Mental Health Counseling Master’s at Colorado Christian University, I have learned to engage people in a therapeutic and healthy way.
-I am honored that I have the opportunity to sit with you and to help you see who God created you to be!
+In my own journey going to therapy, I found myself admiring my therapists and their brilliant ability to sit with me and ask me difficult questions about myself that I had never thought about.
+Now, as a therapist myself, I am honored that I have the opportunity to sit with you and to help you see who God created you to be!

 I am a classic extrovert.
 I love spending time with people.
 Having a group of friends (or strangers) around is my forte.
 To quote The Great Gatsby, “I love large parties.
 They’re so intimate.
 At small parties there isn’t any privacy.”